 FAQ: What Happens If Two People Want to Seize a Discarded Tile?

-In general, priority is given based on what the tile is being seized for: pung/kang takes precedence over chow and winning has precedence over everything.
+In general, priority is given based on what the tile is being seized for: winning has precedence over everything.
 If more than one player needs the discarded tile for the win, it goes to whoever is closer in turn after the person who discarded the tile.
-Real tiles have precedence over Baida (Wild Tiles).
+You cannot call Baida (Wild Tiles).

 Arranging Your Tiles